Eventual-Inc/Daft/docs/source/learn/user_guides/expressions.rst

 Literals
 ^^^^^^^^

 You may find yourself needing to hardcode a "single value" oftentimes as an expression.
-Daft provides a ``lit`` helper to do so:
+Daft provides a :func:`~daft.expressions.lit` helper to do so:

 .. code:: python